 Mrs. Jolene lives with her husband, Kayle, and their three pets: their well-fed cats, Gomi and Isis, and their Shiba Inu dog, Kyoko.
 In her free time she loves reading, playing board games, camping and hiking with Kayle and Kyoko.

-Mrs. Teagan grew up in Montreal and moved to Vancouver four years ago to pursue her degree in Graphic Design at Emily Carr University.
-Prior to that, she obtained her certificate for professional photography at Dawson College in Montreal.
-Mrs. Teagan is so excited to be a part of the VHA team as the Project Coordinator and to be able to get to know each student as well as the Jewish Community a lot more!
+Mrs. Teagan grew up in Montreal and moved to Vancouver six years ago to pursue her degree in Graphic Design at Emily Carr University.
+Prior to that, she obtained her certificate for Professional Photography at Dawson College in Montreal.
+Mrs. Teagan loves being a part of the VHA team as the Project Coordinator.
+She loves giving band-aids and ice to all the students and truly believes that they are the best part of the job!

 Mrs. Teagan is currently on maternity leave.